The Ultimate Guide to Eco-Friendly Cleaning: Welcome to the Positive Cleaning Revolution

 Q: How do you make simple, natural cleaning products at home?

 A: A great all-purpose DIY cleaner can be made by mixing one part distilled white vinegar and one part water in a reusable spray bottle.
-This is effective for many surfaces.
-However, for tougher jobs like grease or soap scum, professionally formulated products which use powerful plant-derived surfactants and minerals are often more effective and save you time and effort.
+However, for tougher jobs like grease or soap scum, professionally formulated products (which use powerful plant-derived surfactants and minerals) are often more effective and save you time and effort.

 Q: Can I use baking soda and vinegar to clean everything?